afsharalex/PaperShelf/README.md

 - **Embedding Generation**: Generate embeddings for paper content using sentence transformers
 - **Vector Database**: Store and retrieve embeddings efficiently using ChromaDB
 - **RAG Querying**: Query papers using natural language and get AI-generated responses
+- **Query History**: Track and review previous queries and responses with session management
+- **PDF Export**: Export chat history to PDF for sharing or archiving
+- **Multiple File Upload**: Upload multiple PDF files at once for batch processing
 - **API Interface**: Interact with the system through a RESTful API
+- **Web Interface**: User-friendly web UI for uploading papers and querying the system

 ## Architecture